cilium/cilium/Documentation/contributing/development/dev_setup.rst

 .. code-block:: shell-session

-    $ cilium endpoint list
+    $ cilium-dbg endpoint list
     ENDPOINT   POLICY        IDENTITY   LABELS (source:key[=value])   IPv6                     IPv4            STATUS
                ENFORCEMENT
     48896      Disabled      266        container:id.server           fd02::c0a8:210b:0:bf00   10.11.13.37     not-ready
     60670      Disabled      267        container:id.client           fd02::c0a8:210b:0:ecfe   10.11.167.158   not-ready

-Running ``cilium endpoint get`` for one of the endpoints will provide a description of known state about it, which includes eBPF verification logs.
+Running ``cilium-dbg endpoint get`` for one of the endpoints will provide a description of known state about it, which includes eBPF verification logs.

 The files under ``/var/run/cilium/state`` provide context about how the eBPF